-When considering applicants for a loan, lenders tend to shy away from people who operate shady businesses with poor FICO scores.
-Instead, they would rather lend to transparent companies that have positive reviews from customers and the media, with impressive scores from risk analysts and credit bureaus.
+When considering applicants for a loan, lenders tend to shy away from people who operate questionable businesses with poor FICO scores.
+Instead, they’d rather lend to transparent companies that have positive reviews from customers and the media, with impressive scores from risk analysts and credit bureaus.

-If you want to keep your chances of approval as high as possible, we suggest taking the following critical credit factors into account.
-Whenever you apply for a business loan or a business line of credit, these “character credentials” can make or break your eligibility:
+If you want to keep your chances of approval as high as possible, take the following credit factors into account.

 - FICO score (i.e., 550 or above)

 - Number of years in business